The weekly retrospective gives you a broader overview of respiratory viruses in general: including COVID-19 and influenza.

 Variant sequencing data are published in the REVILUX report on the website of the National Health Laboratory (Laboratoire national de Santé, LNS) https://lns.lu/publications/

 Currently the recombinant variant XBB.1.5 is the most frequent representing 34.5% in week 6 (29.8% in week 5).
 The Omicron BQ.1 variant represents 30.0% in week 6 (42.7% in week 5).

 Wastewater monitoring in Luxembourg as part of SARS-CoV-2

 The CORONASTEP report is published every 15 days.

-According to the latest CORONASTEP report drawn up by the LIST (Luxembourg Institute of Science and Technology), the contamination level of the 13 wastewater treatment plants analysed during the 10th and 11th week of 2023 shows a high prevalence of SARS-CoV-2 in wastewater.
-At the national level, the level of contamination measured during weeks 10 and 11 was very similar to that of week 09, but a decreasing trend was highlighted during week 11.
-At the local level, the same trends are observed.
+According to the latest CORONASTEP report drawn up by the LIST (Luxembourg Institute of Science and Technology), the contamination level of the 13 wastewater treatment plants analysed during the 6th and 7th week of 2023 still shows a high prevalence of SARS-CoV-2 in wastewater at national level.
+In general, the current trend is towards a stabilisation of the observed SARS-COV-2 genome flows, with contamination levels comparable to those of the first weeks of 2023.

 The microbiology department of the LNS, in collaboration with the Health Directorate and a network of sentinel general practitioners and paediatricians throughout the country, carries out annual influenza sentinel surveillance.